 If the names are taken (as many probably will be), head over to the aftermarket to buy from people who already own the names or who let them expire because they no longer plan on using them.

-A great place to look is auctions.godaddy.com.
+A great place to look is GoDaddy Auctions.

 Use the advanced search option to quickly hone in on the type of names you are interested in.
 You can narrow the results by price, top-level domain (i.e, .com, .net, .org, .club, etc.), keyword, and many more filters.

-Evaluating the price
+4. Evaluate the price

 I like to use namebio.com to compare the domain I’m thinking about buying with similar domains that have sold.
 You can enter the keyword and also use some advanced search features to see a list of names similar to yours, what they actually sold for, and when they sold.

-Getting your domains front and center
+5. Get your domains front and center

 There are many venues to get your domains out in front of the buying public.
 You want to consider a few things: